ptr-geeks/projects/README.md

 ## About

 This repository is a collection of all the educational projects that were developed by attendees of our Summer Camp for Computer Science (Poletni tabor računalništva).
+For more than a decade, a team of seasoned coder monkeys has been evangelizing beauties of programming to youngsters from the whole country.

 ## What about previous years?